Azure-Samples/azure-health-data-and-ai-samples/samples/smartonfhir/docs/postman/configure-postman.md

 > [!TIP]
 > *If you encounter any issues during configuration, deployment, or testing, please refer to the [Trouble Shooting Document](../troubleshooting.md)*

-# Access SMART on FHIR using Postman
+# Access SMART on FHIR using Insomnia or Postman

-In this article, we'll walk through the steps of accessing the Azure Health Data Services (hereafter called FHIR service) via SMART on FHIR with [Postman](https://www.getpostman.com/).
+In this article, we'll walk through the steps of accessing the Azure Health Data Services (hereafter called FHIR service) via SMART on FHIR with [Insomnia](https://insomnia.rest/download) or [Postman](https://www.getpostman.com/).

 ## Prerequisites

 * SMART on FHIR sample deployed in Azure.
 * A registered client application to access the SMART on FHIR sample.
-For information about how to register a client application, see [Register a service client application in Microsoft Entra ID](./../register-application.md).
+For information about how to register a client application, see [Register a service client application in Microsoft Entra ID](./register-application.md).
-* Postman installed locally.
-For more information about Postman, see [Get Started with Postman](https://www.getpostman.com/).
+* Insomnia or Postman installed locally.
+For more information about Insomnia, see [Get Started with Insomnia](https://docs.insomnia.rest/insomnia/install).
+For Postman, see [Get Started with Postman](https://www.getpostman.com/).

-## Using Postman: create workspace, collection, and environment
+## Using Insomnia or Postman: create workspace, collection, and environment

 You can use the default “My workspace” or “Team workspace” or create a new workspace for you or your team.

-Import the collection [fhir-proxy-smart-client-calls-sample-v2.postman_collection.json](./postman-collection/fhir-proxy-smart-client-calls-sample-v2.postman_collection.json) and environment [apim-smart-env-sample.postman_environment.json](./postman-collection/apim-smart-env-sample.postman_environment.json) files in Postman.
-For more information, see [the Postman documentation](https://learning.postman.com/docs/getting-started/importing-and-exporting-data/).
+Import the collection [fhir-proxy-smart-client-calls-sample-v2.postman_collection.json](./postman-collection/fhir-proxy-smart-client-calls-sample-v2.postman_collection.json) and environment [apim-smart-env-sample.postman_environment.json](./postman-collection/apim-smart-env-sample.postman_environment.json) files in Insomnia or Postman.
+For more information, see [the Insomnia documentation](https://docs.insomnia.rest/insomnia/import-export-data) or [the Postman documentation](https://learning.postman.com/docs/getting-started/importing-and-exporting-data/).

 ## Update environment variables